pawatsethaput/OpenBank/REST-API-V1.2.md

 <span id="accounts-public"></span>
 #Public Accounts

-**GET /banks/BANK_ID/accounts/public**

 *Optional*

-Returns a list of the public accounts list at BANK_ID.
+Returns a list of the public accounts at BANK_ID.
 For each account the API returns the ID and the available views.

 Authentication via OAuth is not required.

-JSON:
+**Request:**
+Verb: GET
+URL: /banks/BANK_ID/accounts/public

+**Response:**
+HTTP code: 200
+Body:

     {
         "accounts": [